owncloud/ocis/services/storage-users/README.md

 Example cases for expired uploads

 *   When a user uploads a big file but the file exceeds the user-quota, the upload can't be moved to the target after it has finished.
 The file stays at the upload location until it is manually cleared.
-*   If the bandwith is limited and the file to transfer can't be transferred completely before the upload expiration time is reached, the file expires and can't be processed.
+*   If the bandwidth is limited and the file to transfer can't be transferred completely before the upload expiration time is reached, the file expires and can't be processed.

 There are two commands available to manage unfinished uploads